weygoldt/ChirpCNN/README.md

 ## To do

 - [x] Create a synthetic dataset
+- [ ] Build a classifier
 - [ ] Add more variation to the dataset
-- [ ] Build a classifier
+- [ ] Retrain and test the classifier
 - [ ] Implement window-sliding on actual data
 - [ ] Output validation on real data